 Coronavirus – What you need to know

 At Ohinetahi Reserve and Linda Woods Reserve, you may walk your dog.
-They must be on a short lead at all times and please clean up any mess.
+They must be on a short lead at all times.
+Please clean up any mess and remove from the reserve.
 Dogs are not permitted at Omahu Bush.
-Due to the isolation of this reserve, we do not expect many visitors.
-For those of you who live further afield, please visit your local park or reserve instead.
-You will have the opportunity to visit the hills again when the current danger has passed.

 The Ohinetahi Bush Reserve, owned and managed by the Summit Road Society might be considered the flagship of the Society.
 It is an area of 150 hectares which stretches from above Governors Bay to Allandale, generally above the 150 metre contour, reaching to the crater rim of the ancient Lyttelton volcano.

 The Reserve has a Queen Elizabeth II covenant over it and is therefore protected in perpetuity.
 It is of rugged terrain, steep but shallow gullies, spurs, ridges, massive rock outcrops and intrusions, with strong volcanic characteristics.
 As viewed from Governors Bay main road it is scenically spectacular, as are the views from the Reserve looking across the Lyttelton Harbour basin and the surrounding hills.

 Vegetation is mixed from open grassland, bracken and gorse-clothed areas to regenerating native forest at various stages of maturity.
 There is a sprinkling of matai and mature totara trees, but in the main forested areas comprise of the smaller hardwood species.
 In the cooler gullies there is a wide variety of ferns.